unlimitedsola/dmt-io-emulator/README.md

 # DJMAX Technika Serial Port IO Emulator

-This program emulates the card reader from DJMax Technika 3 arcade machine, so it offers you the ability to login into server without having a read card reader.
+This program emulates the card reader from DJMax Technika 3 arcade machine, so it offers you the ability to login into server without having a real card reader.

 ## Download